 The WMPP replaced stock and domestic supply dams with tanks, and the open-channel distribution system with pipelines, to improve water efficiency.
 A portion of the water savings from the WMPP was converted to an environmental entitlement to improve the condition of the area's flow-stressed rivers, creeks and wetlands; the rest was used to create regional development opportunities and boost supply reliability for other users.
 The WMPP reduced the amount of open-water habitat in largely agricultural areas formerly supplied by the open-channel system, so a separate 1,000 ML environmental entitlement was created to water some of the wetlands that were previously supplied through the channel system.
 As a result, fifty-two wetlands can receive water from this environmental entitlement.
+The full allocation is available only in a Wet climatic scenario and 25% available in Average.
+Both Dry and Drought scenarios rely on carryover from previous years.
+Details on the allocation and rationale for each scenario can be found in section 8.Scenario Planning.

 Water for the environment can only be delivered to the wetlands when there is sufficient capacity in the Wimmera-Mallee Pipeline system, which can be affected by demand from other pipeline customers.
-The North Central, Mallee and Wimmera CMAs work closely with GWMWater and land managers (including Parks Victoria, DEECA and private landowners) to take account of pipeline capacity constraints when ordering environmental deliveries to wetlands.
+The North Central, Mallee and Wimmera CMAs work closely with GWM Water and land managers (including Parks Victoria, DEECA and private landowners) to take account of pipeline capacity constraints when ordering environmental deliveries to wetlands.

-Mallee CMA wetlands that can receive environmental water Town North Central CMA wetlands that can receive environmental water Indicates direction of flow Wimmera CMA wetlands that can receive environmental water AVOCA Chiprick (both) Lake Albacutya SYSTEM Cronomby Tanks Lake Lascelles Wetlands No Hopetoun Bushland Reserve labelled in inse WIMMERA SYSTEM Wetland o John Ampt Lake Hindmarsh Krong Swamp .
-Morton Plains Reserve o Wycheproof Corack Lake Crow Swamp Challembra Swamp Schultz/Koschitzke Chirrup Swamp Lake Buloke Jeffcott Wildlife Warracknabeal WIMMERA MALLEE Tarkedia WETLANDS Murtoa Opies Dam Sawpit Swamp Wal Wal Swamp Rickard Glerrys Dam OO Coundons Wetland R Ferriers Dam o o J Ferrier Welland Paul Barday o O Broom Tank O Towma (Lake Marlbed) Round Swamp Bushland Reserve Lake Danaher Bushland Reserve Bull Swamp o Lake O Clinton Shire Dam D Smith o Goulds Reserve Lonsdale Mehoods Corner Toolondo Kath Smith Dam Homelea Pam Juergens Dam Shannons Wayside O Mallee System 5 Wellands filled from the Murray
+Mallee CMA wetlands that can receive environmental water Town North Central CMA wetlands that can receive environmental water Indicates direction of flow Wimmera CMA wetlands that can receive environmental water AVOCA Chiprick (both) Lake Albacutya SYSTEM Cronomby Tanks Lake Lascelles tabelled in inse WIMMERA SYSTEM e John Ampt Lake Hindmorsh Krong Swamp .
+Morton Plains Reserve at Carapugna® @Fieldings Dam ® Davis Dam Cornell Lake Challantiza Schultz Koschitzke Crow Swamp a Chirup Swarth Lake Buloke fcott Wildlife Falls Dom o WIMMERA MALLEE Tarkedia WETLANDS Murtoa © Opies Dam Sawpit Swamp Rickard Glenys Dam OO Coundons Welland R Femers Dam o o J Ferrier Welland Paul Barclay O O Broom Tank Glenorchy O Towma (Lake Marbed) Round Swamp Bushland Reserve Lake Danahor Bull Swamp o Bushland Reserve O Lake O Clinton Shire Dam D Smith o Goulds Reserve Lonsdale hoods Comer Kuth Smith Dom 8Homekos o Pam Juergens Dam Shannons Wayside O nons Wayside D

+Port of Gop Reserve

+Roselyn Welland/Reids Dam O

+Greens Welland (2) Reserve and Tchur

+Lakes Swimming Po Malee System 5 Wellands filled from the Manay